vmware-archive/kubeless/docs/implementing-new-trigger.md

 }
 ```

 You need to model the event source attributes in to Spec attribute of new trigger.
-Dependeing on the nature of event source you may want to associate single function or multiple functions with the event source.
+Depending on the nature of event source you may want to associate single function or multiple functions with the event source.
 Use appropriate mechanism to represent the association.
 For e.g Kafka trigger uses Kubernetes label selector to associate any function with matching label with the event source.

 ## Code Generation